Gradian-me/gradian-app/src/docs/security/TOKEN_REFRESH_EXPLANATION.md

 ```

 ### 2. **Server-Side Refresh Endpoint** (`/api/auth/token/refresh`)
-- Reads `refresh_token` from HttpOnly cookie
+- Reads `refresh_token` from HttpOnly cookie (or request body/header)
 - Validates refresh token
 - Calls external auth service to refresh
+- **Stores new access token in server memory** (global cache, keyed by refresh token)
-- Returns new `accessToken` in response body
+- Returns new `accessToken` in response body (for client to store in memory)
 - Sets new `refresh_token` in HttpOnly cookie (if rotated)
+- Updates server cache if refresh token was rotated

 ### 3. **Client Receives New Token**
 ```